-Housing both offices of admissions and alumni, the Gorecki Alumni Building serves as a starting and ending point for all UND students.
+Housing both offices of admissions and alumni, the Gorecki Alumni Center serves as a starting and ending point for all UND students.

 Hughes Fine Arts Center

-The Hughes Fine Arts Center is home to the UND department of Art & Design and music programs.
-The building features the American Indian Leaders of Distinction exhibit in the Anna Mae Hughes Gallery, as well as, various space for student work.
+The Hughes Fine Arts Center is home to the UND department of Art & Design and Music programs.
+The building features the American Indian Leaders of Distinction exhibit in the Anna Mae Hughes Gallery, a large display of folk and UND Pottery, as well as various space for student work.

-The building also features The Mural at the Edmond Hughes Fines Arts Center, which has been inspiring art and design students for generations, which reflecting on students that came before them.
+The building also features The Mural at the Edmond Hughes Fines Arts Center, which has been inspiring art and design students for generations.

 The mural was first painted in the early 1980s.
 The left half of the mural's composition derives from a "fantasy collage" postcard that was designed by UND painting professor Brian Paulsen in 1978.
 The mural also incorporates compositional elements not found in Paulsen's postcard image.
 The bug-like creature in the mural was often used in prints and drawings by another art professor, Ron Schaefer.
 The floor-drain motif recounts a series of prints by former Art Department chair Jackie McElroy-Edwards.
 Also added in the mural are references to fishing—a theme related to recreational interests of former Art Department facilities technician (and UND alum) Steve Garner, who oversaw the tool room.